Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 The results are presented in Figure~\ref{fig:doublecv}.
 When $\varepsilon$ is fixed and small, the numerical component of the error dominates over its defeaturing component, and thus the overall error converges as $h^p= h^2$, as expected.
 When $\varepsilon$ is fixed and large, the defeaturing error dominates and thus the overall error does not converge with respect to $h$, and we observe a plateau.
 Similarly, when $h$ is fixed and small, the numerical component of the error is negligible with respect to the defeaturing component, and thus the overall error converges as $\varepsilon^2 \left|\log(\varepsilon)\right|^\frac{1}{2}$, also as expected from~(\ref{eq:exactdefeaterror}).
 But when $h$ is fixed and large, the numerical error dominates and thus the overall error does not converge with respect to $\varepsilon$, and we observe a plateau.

 The exact same behavior and convergence rates are observed for the discrete defeaturing error estimator, confirming its reliability proven in Theorem~\ref{thm:uppernegtoterror}, and showing also its efficiency.
-The effectivity index in the numerical-error-dominant regime is larger (around~$5.8$) than the one in the defeaturing-error-dominant regime (around~$1.5$), as expected from the literature (see e.g., \cite{paper1defeaturing,paper3multifeature}).
+The effectivity index in the numerical-error-dominant regime is larger (around~$5.8$) than the one in the defeaturing-error-dominant regime (around~$1.5$), which is consistent with previous results in the literature (see e.g., \cite{paper1defeaturing,paper3multifeature}).
 Finally, the change of behavior between the two different regimes happens when $\varepsilon \approx h$, both for the overall error and for the proposed estimator.